leggedrobotics/grand_tour_box/box_utils/box_converter/huggingface-dataset-conversion/README.md

 ```

 ##### Profiling Results

+Since we switched to to reading bag files instead of mcap performance has dropped by about half.
+But overall most time is still spent inside ros packages.

 - 60-70% of the time is spent reading and writing images (we can't really improve this)
 - 20% of time is spent inside the bag message iterator function (we can't really improve this)